redhat-openstack/openstack-puppet-modules/firewall/README.markdown

 * `islastfrag`: If true, matches when the packet is the last fragment of a fragmented ipv6 packet.
 Supported by ipv6 only.
 Valid values are 'true', 'false'.
 Requires the `islastfrag`.

 * `jump`: The value for the iptables `--jump` parameter.
-Any valid chain name is allowed, but normal values are: 'QUEUE', 'RETURN', 'DNAT', 'SNAT', 'LOG', 'MASQUERADE', 'REDIRECT', 'MARK'.
+Any valid chain name is allowed, but normal values are: 'QUEUE', 'RETURN', 'DNAT', 'SNAT', 'LOG', 'MASQUERADE', 'REDIRECT', 'MARK', 'TCPMSS'.

   For the values 'ACCEPT', 'DROP', and 'REJECT', you must use the generic `action` parameter.
 This is to enforce the use of generic parameters where possible for maximum cross-platform modeling.

   If you set both `accept` and `jump` parameters, you will get an error, because only one of the options should be set.
 Requires the `iptables` feature.

+* `kernel_timezone`: Use the kernel timezone instead of UTC to determine whether a packet meets the time regulations.

 * `limit`: Rate limiting value for matched packets.
 The format is: 'rate/[/second/|/minute|/hour|/day]'.
 Example values are: '50/sec', '40/min', '30/hour', '10/day'.
 Requires the  `rate_limiting` feature.